Intervention/docs/image/v4/modifying-images/resizing.md

 > public Image::containDown(int|Fraction $width, int|Fraction $height, null|string|ColorInterface $background = null, string|Alignment $alignment = Alignment::CENTER): ImageInterface

-Padded resizing means that the original image is scaled to fit the defined target size without changing the aspect ratio.
-The original image is not scaled up but only down.

-Compared to the `cover()` method, this method does not create cropped areas, but possibly new empty areas on the sides of the resulting image.
-These will be filled with the given background color.
+Resize the image to fit within the given dimensions while maintaining the aspect ratio and without exceeding the original dimensions.
+New areas are filled with the given background color.

 #### Parameters